-Each and every Mirembe jewelry piece tells the story of a woman who is bringing hope and positive change to her life.
+Each and every Mirembe necklace tells the story of a woman who is bringing hope and positive change to her life.

 Status: I am a widow and a mother to six beautiful children; Lenyaro (23), Kevin (20), Daniel (17), Petra (13), Patricia (11), Moses (9.)
 My husband was killed in a motorcycle accident in 2009.

 I grew up in Gulu (northern Uganda.)
 In 1999 we left because of the war.
 My mother made sure that we would move to a safer place.
 After a year in the new place we left again to another area because my parents couldn’t afford to send us to school.

 Education: I was in school until the age of 15.
 After that my parents couldn’t afford the school fees and I never returned to my studies.

 A short time after that I married my Husband, Thomas.

 What do you enjoy the most during the Women Empowerment meetings?

 The group helps me a lot.
 When I first joined, I felt broken.
 Slowly but surely the women helped me to re-build myself.
 The women have shown me how to communicate better with people.
 I have more meaning in my life now, and an income.

 Every since Mirembe started, I have more money to buy food for my children.

 To work hard, to make enough money to travel back to Gulu and to build a house there for my family.